Merck/pmpo/README.md

 np.exp(-1.0 * (x - 304.70)^2 / (2.0 * (94.05)^2)) + [TPSA] 0.33 * np.exp(-1.0 * (x - 50.70)^2 / (2.0 * (28.30)^2))
 ```

+You can see how it has the name of the model ("CNS pMPO") followed by all the relevant data that would be expected on
+input to the model (e.g. "MW") and the equation for that particular piece of data.

 Note that the properties are in all caps because by default ```case_insensitive=True``` for model properties.

-If we
-wanted to build the same model using the default sigmoidal correction:
+If we wanted to build the same model using the default sigmoidal correction:

 ```python
 builder = pMPOBuilder(df, good_column='CNS', model_name='CNS pMPO with Correction')